iTsMaaT/WD-40/README.md

 | GLOBAL_BLACKLIST | A comma-separated list of user IDs that are globally blacklisted from using the bot. |
 | SUPERUSER_WHITELIST | A comma-separated list of user IDs that have superuser permissions. |

-> If eddit client secret, ID, and token are not configured, it will use the normal API instead of going through OAUTH if not specified.
+> If Reddit client secret, ID, and token are not configured, it will use the normal API instead of going through OAUTH if not specified.

 ## Add your own music library